 Various sizes of flat, even and cone nozzle tips may be used to obtain the volume of water desired.
-Consult with your sprayer equipment supplier for information on nozzle outputs for the various nozzle sizes.
+Consult with your sprayer equipment supplier as he has information on nozzle outputs for the various nozzle sizes.
 Ask for a catalogue with nozzle outputs in litres per minute.
-For your convenience, nozzle outputs for Spraying Systems flat spray tips and disc-core type hollow cone spray tips are shown in Table 1 and Table 2 respectively.
+For your convenience nozzle outputs for Spraying Systems flat spray tips and disc-core type hollow cone spray tips in Table 36 and Table 37 respectively.